chrisbroski/goal-math/essay.md

     A: -0.001 - parameter * 0.002
     B: parameter * -0.01 + (if parameter >= 3.0: 0.05)

 The numeric parameter is retrieved from a separate variable parameters table for each situation.
-For example, for the "1, 1" situation, action B will be executed with a parameter from table 2.
-If the variable parameter is 3.0 (a 1 in 3 initial chance) then the resulting subjective sense value will be (from table 3) -0.01 + 0.05 or 0.045.
+For example, for the `1, 1` situation, action B will be executed with a parameter from table 2.
+If the variable parameter is `3.0` (a 1 in 3 initial chance) then the resulting subjective sense value will be (from table 3) `-0.01 + 0.05` or `0.045`.

-#### Variable Parameter Tuning
+#### Variable Action Parameter Tuning

 There would be no point to sensing pain and pleasure if they did not have a persistent effect on behavior.
 That can be achieved by simply adding the subjective sense result to the proper parameter.
 So now the variable action parameter table for situation [1, 1] will now be